sasquatch678/A-Painted-World/Gameplay.md/Quests.md

 ### Mages Guild

-In vanilla Oblivion, you need to complete 18 quests to rise to the top of the Mages Guild.
-You will now need to complete a total of 39 quests.
-The extra quests are from the Mages Guild Quests mod.
-For the most part the quests are repeatable missions, either gathering ingredients for the guild or rooting out necromancer lairs.
-Raminus Polus will steer lower ranking mages towards ingredient gathering.
-As the quest line advances, he will point you to the necromancer quests.
-However, all quests are available and can be done at any time.
-Be aware that some of the necromancer bosses may be too much for a low level character.

-You will also need to focus on training your magic skills to high levels.
+You will need to focus on training your magic skills to high levels.
+Your skills will be certified automatically via quest update when you reach a new threshold.
+Consult the quest in your journal if you are uncertain what is required next.
 Here are the ranks for the Mages Guild and the skill certifications required.

 |Rank	|Skill Requirements
 |:--------------:|:-------------:|